juanep97/iop4/docs/serving_iop4_in_production.rst

 to the public.
 For production use, you should use a proper web server.
 Here we provide some details on how to set up IOP4 with nginx and gunicorn.
-This guide is not complete and should be taken only as a starting point, since setting up a real server is a complex task and depends on how do you want to integrate IOP4 with your existing infrastructure.
+This guide is not complete and should be taken only as a starting point, since setting up a real server is a complex task and depends on how you want to integrate IOP4 with your existing infrastructure.

 This setup has been tested on Ubuntu Server 22.04 LTS.
 You need to install nginx